 And the best part of all?
 You’ll be surrounded by Greek island beauty the entire trip.
 It’s hard to compete with that.

-Things To Do In Milos, Greece: Ancient Historical Sites
+Best Things To Do In Milos: Visit Ancient Historical Sites

 Milos is well-known for its ancient historical sites, so it would be a shame to miss them during your trip to the island.
 Here are some of the best historical sites to visit during your holiday: